jvoisin/snuffleupagus/doc/source/faq.rst

 """"""""""""""""""""""

 Snuffleupagus is a `PHP7+ <http://php.net/manual/en/migration70.php>`_
-module designed to drastically raising the cost of attacks against website, by killing entire bug classes, and also providing a powerful virtual-patching system, allowing administrator to fix specific vulnerabilities without having to touch the PHP code.
+module designed to drastically raise the cost of attacks against websites.
+This is achieved by killing entire bug classes and providing a powerful virtual-patching system, allowing the administrator to fix specific vulnerabilities without having to touch the PHP code.

-Where does the name *Snuffeupagus* comes from?
+Where does the name *Snuffeupagus* come from?
 """"""""""""""""""""""""""""""""""""""""""""""

-  Aloysius Snuffleupagus, more commonly known as Mr. Snuffleupagus, Snuffleupagus or Snuffy for short, is one of the characters on Sesame Street, the educational television program for young children.
+  Aloysius Snuffleupagus, more commonly known as Mr. Snuffleupagus, or Snuffy for short, is one of the characters on Sesame Street, the educational television program for young children.

-  He was created as a woolly mammoth, without tusks or (visible) ears, and has a long thick pointed tail, similar in shape to that of a dinosaur or other reptile.
+  He was created as a woolly mammoth without tusks or (visible) ears, and has a long thick pointed tail, similar in shape to that of a dinosaur or other reptile.
 He has long thick brown hair and a trunk, or "snuffle", that drags along the ground.
 He is Big Bird's best friend and